Setting Out For Traverse

 We enjoyed a delicious spaghetti and meatball dinner with brussel sprouts while the boat slowly wound its way into the main channel and then turned North toward Port Huron, our next destination.
 We were not able to fly the Yankee jib but the staysail was able to fill, so it gave us a little boost of speed against the current.
 Melanie made us a cup of tea and we sat and watched the sun slowly sink in the West.
 While doing so it colored the sky and clouds with the most beautiful oranges and pinks we have seen in quite a while.
 Once Darkness settled, we dressed for the cool night and Melanie laid down to catnap while I drove the boat through the darkness up the St Clair river.
 Things are very different when it’s dark and you really have to pay attention to the chart plotter and the various lights you see on the water.
 It’s quite nerve-racking because it’s hard to judge distances.
 After motoring through the darkness for what seemed an eternity, we arrived at Port Huron around 4:30 in the morning.

 We were able to pick out a spot to dock, so we tied the boat up, walked Windsor and then fell into bed fast asleep.
 We were both quite cold from the night air.
 We awoke around 7:30 in the morning to a beautiful clear sky and a south wind.
 We dropped our dock lines and headed out towards Lake Huron.
 Melanie made us breakfast and coffee, always a good start to the day.
 We had a nice breeze from the south pushing us so we unfurled the jib to help us fight against the current coming down the river.
-It gave us a good extra not of speed.
+It gave us a good extra knot of speed.
 We moved slowly up the river, under the bridge that crosses between Huron and Sarnia and entered Lake Huron.
 As we passed under the bridge into Lake Huron, the river narrows and the current increases greatly.
 With the sails up we were making almost five knots and when we got to the bridge we slowed down to less than two!

 Once we were far enough away from the river, we turned off the motor and raised the rest of the sails and made good way with the wind graduating increasing until we had all sails down except for the jib.
 It was quite windy and we were making a good way under clear skies but it was quite a ride.
 We were close to shore so the waves were not too big but nevertheless it was quite an adventurous ride.
 Wind gusts up to 30 miles an hour made going down below rather challenging.
 After hours of slogging through some waves which splashed over the boat soaking us completely, we made it to Harbor Beach.
 10 hours of hard work.